ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 A Helper aggregate share is identified by a server-selected identifier, unique within the scope of the task, assigned during resource creation ({{resource-creation}}).
-Since this resource corresponds to exactly one collection job, the Leader might use the collection job ID as the aggregate share ID.

 The Helper's aggregate share is an HTTP resource served by the Helper at the URL `{helper}/tasks/{task-id}/aggregate_shares/{aggregate-share-id}`.
 To obtain an